-If you are thinking of buying an electric vehicle, then this site can help you compare electric vehicles so you can find the model that’s right for you. it allows you to search by different types like Small Family or Large Family car, and gives details on range of journey, time o charge the car, and the CO2 emissions for the vehicle.
+If you are considering buying an electric vehicle, then this site can help you compare electric vehicles so you can find the right model for you. it allows you to search by different types like Small Family or Large Family car and gives details on the range of journey, time to charge the car, and the CO2 emissions for the vehicle.

 Note: if viewing on a mobile device please swipe left to see the full table.

 Planes are especially high contributors to the output of Carbon Dioxide and other greenhouse gases.
 They also cause problems with the gases they emit at high altitudes.